Student outcome and experience measures

 OfS quality observations

-Our data quality assessment has identified some quality issues in the 2022-23 student data, as shown in the table below.
+Our data quality assessment identified some quality issues in the 2022-23 student data, as shown in the table below.
 The issues tend to concern elevated proportions of data categorised as either ‘missing’ or recorded by providers as ‘unknown’.
 The proportions of ‘unknown’ values in certain data fields has increased overall at sector level but also varies greatly by provider.

 In all places where data has been reported in 2022-23, including ‘refuse to answer’, we will use the data as reported in 2022-23.
 This approach was taken for these four variables because there is a higher amount of missing data, across multiple providers, and these variables are unlikely to change between years.
 This approach reduces the need to suppress indicators due to missing data.